 Across the river there had been a strange change.
 The castle had vanished.
 No knights in bright armor charged out to meet him.

 Before him lay a postpostmodern city.
 Ant-size automated cars traversed a network of unpeopled streets, moving in straight lines from one point to another, then to another, then to another, then to another.
-The self-driving cars moved with perfect regularity between rows of inoffensive, windowless edifices.
-The cars were identical and colorless, designed to deflect dangerous sunlight and conserve precious energy.
+The self-driving cars moved with perfect regularity between rows of identical, windowless edifices.
+The pod-like cars were also windowless, designed to deflect dangerous sunlight and conserve precious energy.
 They transported their minuscule cargoes with perfected efficiency.

-The giant stared for a few minutes at the silent scene.
+The giant stared for a few minutes at the lifeless scene.
 None of it seemed real.

 He soon lost interest.